Genetic Testing FAQs

 What Do I Do With The Results of Genetic Testing?

 Identifying specific gene mutations can help to clarify the type of cancers you may be more susceptible to and the level of risk to develop these cancers.
-The ultimate goal of genetic counseling and/or testing is to create an individualized medical management plan intended to prevent cancer or detect cancer as early as possible if cancer develops.
+The ultimate goal of genetic testing is to create an individualized medical management plan intended to prevent cancer or detect cancer as early as possible if cancer develops.

 Management recommendations may be advised based on genetic test results as well as a family history of cancer.
 Recommendations could include: